ignite/cli/docs/docs/packages/cosmostxcollector.md

 	}

 	// Collect transactions and events starting from a block height.
-	// The collector stop at the latest height available at the time of the call. collector := cosmostxcollector.New(db, client)
+	// The collector stops at the latest height available at the time of the call. collector := cosmostxcollector.New(db, client)
 	if err := collector.Collect(ctx, latestHeight-50); err != nil {
 		return err